 Dr. Wilson received his Ph.D. from Brigham Young University, Provo, UT and completed a predoctoral internship at the University of Miami, Miller School of Medicine, Miami, FL.
 He then completed a postdoctoral fellowship residency at Madigan Army Medical Center in Tacoma, WA.

 Dr. Wilson’s dissertation, entitled Psychoeducational Dissemination Across Distance: The Viability of Telehealth with the Deaf Population, focused on the use of videoconferencing with deaf individuals to provide needed psychological health care services.
-Dr. Wilson has also made numerous professional presentations and is published in several scientific journals.
-In addition to NAN, professional memberships include the American Psychological Association and the Association of Medical Professionals with Hearing Losses.
-He and his family enjoy engaging in outdoor recreational activities and miss having their Great Dane, Huckleberry, join them.
+Dr. Wilson has also made numerous professional presentations abroad and is published in several scientific journals.